 Mapping: Always ensure that the listing is mapped correctly in the MLS system.
 New construction listings can be difficult to map, especially if there are new streets being constructed that do not yet appear in the MLS system mapping.
 Even if the streets do not appear on the map, it is possible to edit the map location.

-Custom-Built Homes: If the house-to-be-built is part of the listing agreement, but is negotiable, then the listing agent has the option to list the property either under Lots/Acres/Farms or another more appropriate category such a Single Family.
-If the property is listed under Single Family, then sold without the house-to-be-built, or vice versa, listed under Lots/Acres/Farms, then sold with the house-to-be-built, the listing should be withdrawn and re-entered under the appropriate category.
+Custom-Built Homes: If the house-to-be-built is part of the listing agreement, but is negotiable, then the listing agent has the option to list the property under Lots/Acres/Farms and in another category such as Single Family.
+If the property is listed under Single Family, then sold without the house-to-be-built, or vice versa (listed under Lots/Acres/Farms, then sold with the house-to-be-built) the listing should be withdrawn and re-entered under the appropriate category.

-Custom-Built Construction Price Certification: Closed listings of custom-built new construction (and manufactured homes that are classified as real property) can reflect the “Closed Price” for both the lot sale price and the new home in the MLS if the Custom-Built Construction Price Certification is attached to the listing at closing.
+Custom-Built Construction Price Certification: Closed listings of custom-built new construction (and manufactured homes that are classified as real property) can reflect the “Closed Price” for both the lot sale price and the new home in the MLS if the is attached to the listing at closing.